takumin/sohinx-kvm-api/source/api/index.rst

 4.12 KVM_SET_REGS
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all except ARM, arm64
+:Architectures: all except ARM, arm64
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: struct kvm_regs (in)
+:Parameters:    struct kvm_regs (in)
+:Returns:       - 0 on success
-Returns: 0 on success, -1 on error
+                - -1 on error

 Writes the general purpose registers into the vcpu.